tsauvajon/dkvs/Readme.md

 OUT OF SCOPE:
 - database client (but the HTTP API is available)
-- proxy/load balancer to redirect queries to the correct nodes (random or closest node for reads, master for writes) - this could be included in the client
+- proxy/load balancer to redirect queries to the correct nodes (random or closest node for reads, master for writes) - this could be included in the client, in the nodes or as an external tool (service discovery would be a good option)
 - security and authentication
 - consistency: there are a few cases where data can vary between nodes, and I have not implemented any fix for these cases.
 Possible solutions: